heroisaprinciple/hotwire_app/README.md

-see description in Hotwire in Rails.pdf
+See description in 'Hotwire in Rails.pdf'.

+The course: 'Hotwire: Reactive RoR Apps' on Linkedin.